-4-B(2)(g) Voluntary Faculty
+4-B (2)(g) Voluntary Faculty

 For individuals who volunteer their services: Adjunct Professor of <discipline>; in the medical school, Adjunct Clinical Professor of <discipline>.
+Voluntary appointments are at will.

-4-B(2)(h) Affiliated Academic Staff
+4-B (2)(h) Academic Staff

-Whatever their title, individuals in the academic staff categories listed below have staff (or student or post-doctoral) status and are not designated as faculty.
+Whatever their title, individuals in the categories listed below have staff or student or post-doctoral status, or fall in some specially designated category, and are not designated as faculty.

-For individuals of special expertise, renown or promise, or who teach specialized subject matter,- who teach or do research on a temporary or long-term basis and who are not members of the faculty:
+- For individuals of special expertise, renown or promise, or who teach specialized subject matter, or who teach or do research on a temporary or long-term basis and who are not members of the faculty: - Research Scientist - Artist in Residence, Executive in Residence, Scholar in Residence, Writer in Residence, or similar titles; - Postdoctoral Scholar, Postdoctoral Fellow, Postdoctoral Research Associate, Postdoctoral Teaching Fellow; - Visiting Scholar, Visiting Critic, or similar titles. - Senior Fellow.

-Research Scientist

-Artist in Residence, Executive in Residence, Scholar in Residence, Writer in Residence, or similar titles;

-Postdoctoral Scholar, Postdoctoral Fellow, Postdoctoral Research Associate, Postdoctoral Teaching Fellow;

-Visiting Scholar, Visiting Critic, or similar titles.

-Senior Fellow.

-For assistants and associates: Teaching, Laboratory, and Research Assistants or Associates, and Assistant Lecturers

-For those who teach only in continuing education or other programs that do not carry USC credit toward a degree: Teacher

-For full-time staff employees approved to teach a course: Part-time Lecturer, or Adjunct Professor (at appropriate rank)

-Other non-faculty title as appropriate
+- For assistants and associates: Teaching, Laboratory, and Research Assistants or Associates, and Assistant Lecturers - For those who teach only in continuing education or other programs that do not carry USC credit toward a degree: Teacher - For full-time staff employees approved to teach a course: Part-time Lecturer, or Adjunct Professor (at appropriate rank) - For others: Non-faculty title as appropriate